kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 To configure OpenSSL using a configuration file, call OPENSSL_config().
 You can pass NULL to use the system default .cnf configuration file.
 To free up configuration resources, call CONF_modules_free().

 For debugging purposes, if you would like to print out error messages as strings, you must call the ERR_load_crypto_strings() function first.
-To clean up the resources and free this memory when you are done, call ERR_free_strings().
+Call ERR_free_strings() to clean up the resources and free memory.

 OpenSSL contains a table of available algorithms which is used when calling functions such as EVP_get_cipher_byname().
 It's also used internally so that if not initialized, some functions will fail.
 To add algorithms to the internal table, call OpenSSL_add_all_algorithms().
-When you are finished, or before your application exits, call EVP_cleanup() which removes all algorithms from the table.
+When you finish or before your application exits, call EVP_cleanup() which removes all algorithms from the table.

 NOTE: Once you have encrypted the plaintext, you can pass around or store this encrypted binary information.
-If, however, you need to send or store it in a text format such as XML or JSON, you will need to encode the binary information.
-For example, we can use [Base64](https://en.wikipedia.org/wiki/Base64) to encode the encrypted binary data.
+If you need to send or store it in a text format such as XML or JSON, you'll need to encode the binary information.
+For example, you can use [Base64](https://en.wikipedia.org/wiki/Base64) to encode the encrypted binary data.
 For a Base64 utility, see [here](https://github.com/CollinStuart/Base64CPP).

 Lets make a test function.
 We could wrap this C code in a higher level C++ class (lets call it Crypto).
 You could additionally pass std::strings in and out of the class if you wanted to.
 The following example adds the extra convenience of encoding and decoding the binary data to and from Base64 as an example.
-However, if you do not feel like adding a Base64 utility to your code base, you can comment out that optional step below
+If you do not feel like adding a Base64 utility to your code base, you can comment out that optional step below

 	void Crypto::encryptTest()